OleksandrBazhyn/m.e.doc-licence-and-uakey-certs-parser-API/README.md

 # M.E.Doc licence and uakey QES tracker API
 This is a parser of information about the expiration date of the M.E.Doc software license and the expiration date of the electronic signature from the Key Certification Center "Ukraine".

-This repository is the server side of the project.
+This repository containes the server side of the project.
 It sends a response to the client in JSON format.

 Search on:
 - https://medoc.ua/